makeneto/finix/README.md

-## 🎮 Finix – Desafios e Rankings de Games Competitivos
+## 🎮 Finix – Competitive Gaming Challenges and Rankings

-Finix é uma aplicação web desenvolvida para jogadores competitivos que desejam disputar rankings e demonstrar sua habilidade em jogos como FC25, NBA 2K25, Madden NFL e muito mais.
-Com um ambiente intuitivo, seguro e envolvente, Finix conecta jogadores e registra vitórias em tempo real.
+Finix is a web application developed for competitive gamers who want to compete in rankings and demonstrate their skills in games like FC25, NBA 2K25, Madden NFL, and more.
+With an intuitive, secure, and engaging environment, Finix connects players and records victories in real time.

 ![Image](https://github.com/user-attachments/assets/abf42506-83fd-434c-8ea4-5f944f0732b7)